-So I hopped onto the train from Hinwil to Rapperswil with the intention of catching the ferry.
-Little did I know that I’d end up spending an age exploring a picturesque medieval town, and sunbathing on the banks of Lake Zürich.
-What a pleasant surprise it was.
+So I hopped onto the train from Hinwil to Rapperswil intending to catch the ferry.
+Little did I know that I’d end up spending an age exploring a picturesque medieval town.
+And then sunbathing on the banks of Lake Zürich.

-I know now just how much of the rich history and heritage I missed out on, and I’m certainly planning on going back.
-I started my journey as I initially planned – by going to find out where the ferry sailed from.
-That lead me to the harbour, which on a day with blue skies and crystal clear water, had excellent views of parts of the Altstadt (AKA Old Town).
+I started my journey as I planned – by going to find out where the ferry sailed from.
+That took me to the harbour.
+Which, on a day with blue skies and crystal clear water, had excellent views of parts of the Altstadt, or the Old Town.

-Wandering around you quickly realise that you have a winding network of narrow medieval streets and old buildings with intricate wooden features and vibrant colours to explore.
-On such a warm day there were plenty of people around, but the whole place was noticeably clean and quiet.
+Wandering around you realise that there is a winding network of narrow medieval streets and old buildings with intricate wooden features and vibrant colours to explore.
+On such a lovely day there were plenty of people around, but the whole place was clean and quiet.

 I ended up walking through a few of these narrow streets while trying to navigate my way uphill.

-The narrow streets also make it more difficult for the sun to reach, which means that there is plenty of shade on offer to shelter you from the heat – and it was oh so welcome on such a warm day.
+The narrow streets also make it more difficult for the sun to reach the ground.
+In turn, that means that there is plenty of shade on offer to shelter you from the heat – and it was welcome on such a day.

-It isn’t all as harshly contrasting though.
-Further along I encountered a bright, cheery and light part of the town.
-And although if you look really closely you can still see a few cars, the same old style buildings, all colourful and cheery, as well as the plants, old lamps, bicycles and thatch roofing certainly outweigh it.
+It isn’t all as contrasting though.
+Further along, I encountered a bright, cheery and light part of the town.
+And although if you look closely you can still see a few cars, the same old style buildings, all colourful and cheery, as well as the plants, old lamps, bicycles and thatch roofing outweigh it.
 It almost feels like a history trip.

 Back to the long-winded story.

-For example, if you go up to the castle you can see the courtyards filled with blossoming flowers, the whole place just looks very pretty.
-The castle is also elevated so a quick walk around and you can see right across the town, across the lake and onto a mountainous backdrop.
+If you go up to the castle you can see the courtyards filled with blooming flowers.
+The whole place looks very pretty.
+The castle is also elevated, so a quick walk around and you can see right across the town, over the lake and onto a mountainous backdrop.
 Need proof?

-All the walking and open-mouthed gawking from the trip eventually came to an end and it was time for me to catch my ferry and head into the city, across the lake into Zurich.
+All the walking and open-mouthed gawking from the trip came to an end.
+It was time for me to catch my ferry and head into the city, across the lake into Zurich.

 Next time I plan on spending a lot more time digging around, savouring my time in the gardens, and doing everything much more slowly.
-It’s an amazing place to spend your time, extremely relaxing and I really can’t wait to go back!
+It’s an amazing place to spend your time.
+Rapperswil is super relaxing and I can’t wait to go back!